-Riddley Walker, the cult novel by Russell Hoban first published in 1980, is the Canterbury Festival Read for 2020.
-It will also be the inspiration for the Saveas Writers’ International Writing Competition 2020.
+Riddley Walker is the Canterbury Festival Read for 2020.
+It will also be the inspiration for the SaveAs Writers’ International Writing Competition 2020.

 Set in post-apocalyptic East Kent and written in a futuristic Kentish dialect, Riddley Walker continues to exert a powerful influence over contemporary readers, writers and critics.
-Canterbury is at the heart of Riddley’s world – so where better to host a celebration of its legacy?
+Canterbury is at the heart of Riddley’s world – so where better to host a virtual celebration of its legacy from?